-Currently, pre-departure Covid-19 testing is mandatory for most long-distance travellers prior to their departure for New Zealand with exceptions limited to enfants, those with medical conditions and a number of neighbouring countries.
+Currently, pre-departure Covid-19 testing is mandatory for most long-distance travellers prior to their departure for New Zealand with exceptions limited to infants, those with medical conditions and a number of neighbouring countries.

 Our Christchurch Immigration member, Mary Noonan of Heartland Immigration shares about the reality of the possible requirement of vaccination passports for international travel.